laminlabs/lamin-docs/docs/permissions.md

 To add members to your team:

-1. Click the three-dot menu next to the team and select **Manage members**.
+1. Click the three-dot menu next to the team and select **Edit team members**.

 <div align="center">
   <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/XRW2QhHPDnJvgpGS0000.png" style="width: 90%;"/>